DaveSaah/notable/golang/06_arrays_and_slices.md

 - An array can only store one type of data.
 - Data type of an array must be specified when defining an array.

-If you are going to initialise values in when declaring an array, you do not need to explicitly state the size; you can use the followin syntax example:
+If you are going to initialise values in when declaring an array, you do not need to explicitly state the size; you can use the following syntax example:

 ```go
 grades := [...]int{98, 99, 87, 85, 86}